Diocese of Grand Rapids: 1850 to 1900

+1900 to 1950

+In 1903, the Sisters of Mercy opened a second facility, Mercy Hospital, in Muskegon.
+Now it is known as Trinity Health Muskegon.

-When Richter became bishop, the diocese had 36 priests, 33 churches, 17 parochial schools, and 50,000 Catholics; by the time of his death in 1916, there were 75 priests, 56 churches, 38 parochial schools, and over 150,000 Catholics.
+Michael Gallagher of Grand Rapids was named coadjutor bishop of the diocese by Pope Benedict XV in 1915 to assist Richter.
+When Richter died in 1916, the diocese had 75 priests, 56 churches and 38 parochial schools, serving over 150,000 Catholics.
 After Richter's death, Gallagher automatically succeeded him as bishop of Grand Rapids.

-Gallagher served in Grand Rapids less than two years before being appointed bishop of the Diocese of Detroit by Benedict XV in 1918.
-The pope appointed Auxiliary Bishop Edward D. Kelly from the Diocese of Detroit to replace Gallagher in Grand Rapids.
+Gallagher served in Grand Rapids less than two years before being appointed bishop of Detroit by Benedict XV in 1918.
+The pope then appointed Auxiliary Bishop Edward D. Kelly from Detroit to replace Gallagher in Grand Rapids.
 Kelly died in 1926.
 That same year, Pope Pius XI appointed Bishop Joseph G. Pinten of the Diocese of Superior as the fourth bishop of Grand Rapids.
 In 1938, the Diocese of Grand Rapids lost territory when Pope Pius XII established the Diocese of Saginaw.

-After Pinten retired in 1940, Pius XII named Bishop Joseph C. Plagens of the Diocese of Sault Sainte Marie-Marquette as bishop of Grand Rapids that same year.
+After Pinten retired as bishop of Grand Rapids in 1940, Pius XII named Bishop Joseph C. Plagens of the Diocese of Sault Sainte Marie-Marquette to replace Pinten that same year.
 Plagens died after less than three years in office.
+Francis J. Haas from the Archdiocese of Milwaukee was the next bishop in Grand Rapids, appointed by Pius XII in 1943.

+1950 to 1980

-Reverend Francis J. Haas of the Archdiocese of Milwaukee was the next bishop in Grand Rapids, appointed by Pius XII in 1943.
-Haas served the diocese for ten years until his death in 1953.
-In 1954, Pius XII appointed Auxiliary Bishop Allen James Babcock of Detroit as bishop of Grand Rapids.
+Haas served the diocese as bishop for ten years until his death in 1953.
+In 1954, Auxiliary Bishop Allen James Babcock of Detroit was named bishop of Grand Rapids by Pius XII.
 Babcock died in 1969.

-1969 to 1989

-In 1969, Auxiliary Bishop Joseph M. Breitenbeck of Detroit was appointed the eighth bishop of Grand Rapids by Pope Paul VI.
+In 1969, Auxiliary Bishop Joseph M. Breitenbeck of Detroit was appointed the eighth bishop of Grand Rapids.
 In 1970, Paul VI created both the Diocese of Gaylord and the Diocese of Kalamazoo, taking territory from the Diocese of Grand Rapids.
 Breitenbeck played a major role in preparing the two new dioceses.

 During his tenure in Grand Rapids, Breitenbeck vigorously implemented the reforms of the Second Vatican Council.
 He also encouraged the practice of communal confessions, and allowed divorced and remarried Catholics to receive the sacraments.
 Some parishes strongly resisted changing the language of the mass from Latin to English; St. Isidore's Church even took Breitenbeck and the diocese to court over the issue.
+St. Adalbert Church in Grand Rapids was raised to the rank of minor basilica by Pope John Paul II in 1979.